XpiritBV/mini-hacks/Using-Table-Storage/readme.md

 }
 ```

-- In 'Program.cs' add the following code to import the right namespaces
+- In 'Program.cs' add the following code to import the right namespaces:

 ``` csharp
 using System;
 using System.Configuration;